 The UAE and US governments are building on many years of strong bilateral ties to tackle global climate change challenges together.
-The countries' joint efforts will not only accelerate efforts to reach climate goals, but will also enhance economic opportunity and diversification, while creating knowledge, skills and jobs.
+The countries' joint efforts will not only accelerate progress toward climate goals, but will also enhance economic opportunity and diversification, while creating knowledge, skills and jobs.